Back to blog

 For scripted pipelines, output can be piped to other tools:

-The real power is cross-chain.
-EmblemAI supports bridge operations via ChangeNow, DeFi position management, limit orders, and market data aggregation from CoinGlass, DeFiLlama, Birdeye, and LunarCrush.
+Cross-chain is where the CLI does its real work.
+EmblemAI supports bridge operations via ChangeNow, DeFi position management on 6 chains (all except Bitcoin), limit orders, and market data aggregation from CoinGlass, DeFiLlama, Birdeye, LunarCrush, and Nansen — all through the same natural-language interface.

-The 200+ tools are organized into 14 categories: trading, DeFi, market data, NFTs, bridges, memecoins, predictions, and more.
+The 200+ tools are organized into 14 categories: trading, DeFi, market data, NFTs, bridges, memecoins, prediction markets, on-chain analytics, and more.
 The AI dynamically selects the right tools based on the query.
 No manual tool configuration required.

 EmblemAI also provides an MCP (Model Context Protocol) server, which means Claude Code, GitHub Copilot, Gemini CLI, and other MCP-compatible tools can access wallet operations natively without shelling out.
-The platform additionally supports Google's A2A (Agent-to-Agent) protocol for direct agent interoperability.
+The platform additionally supports Google's A2A (Agent-to-Agent) protocol for direct agent interoperability, plus 3 authentication surfaces: A2A JSON-RPC, API key (x-api-key), and JWT bearer tokens.

-EmblemAI provides 200+ autonomous trading tools across 7 blockchains in 14 categories, accessible through a single npm install.
-The deterministic wallet model means one password equals one persistent identity across all chains.
+After setup, the agent has 200+ autonomous trading tools across 7 blockchains organized into 14 categories, accessible through a single npm install.
+The deterministic wallet model means one password equals one persistent identity across all chains, credentials are encrypted at rest with AES-256-GCM, and every wallet-modifying transaction requires explicit human approval.

 The package is open source, the credentials are encrypted at rest, and every transaction requires explicit human approval.
 Full documentation is available at emblemvault.dev, and the npm package is at @emblemvault/agentwallet.